 - 5) Vulnerable witnesses are those witnesses who face an increased risk to: - a.
 Suffer psychological harm through the process of testifying, and/or - b.
 Experience psychosocial or physical difficulties, which affect their ability to testify. - 6) The vulnerability of a witness can be determined by different factors: - a.
 Factors related to the person: age (children or elderly), personality, disability (including cognitive impairments), mental illness or psychosocial problems (such as trauma-related problems and/or lack of social support). - b.
 Factors related to the nature of the crime, in particular victims of sexual or gender-based violence, children that are victims of violence, and victims of torture or other crimes involving excessive violence. - c.
-Factors related to particular circumstances, such as significantly increased stress or anxiety due to relocation/resettlement or fear of retaliation, adaptation difficulties related to cultural differences or other factors.
+Factors related to particular circumstances, such as significantly increased stress or anxiety due to relocation/resettlement or fear of retaliation, adaptation difficulties related to cultural differences or other factors. - 7) The parties have the obligation to identify, protect and respect the well-being and dignity of witnesses.
+The parties should alert the VWU as early as practicable if they intend to call a vulnerable witness or if they identify the need for protective measures.
+The parties are invited to consult with the VWU on this matter to allow for appropriate preparations for the testimony of the witness.
+The party calling the witness should make use of the Witness Information Form to indicate that assistance is needed for the preparation of the witness for giving testimony at trial and to share relevant information about the vulnerable witness.

-&lt;sup>3 The term " testifying " for the purpose of this Protocol refers to provision of a witness statement as well as the appearance before the Court.
+&lt;sup>3 The term "testifying" for the purpose of this Protocol refers to provision of a witness statement as well as the appearance before the Court.